Key takeaways

 However, drugs are never 100% safe.
 Omeprazole should never be used in dogs that have had an allergic reaction to it.
 Veterinarians will also use the drug with caution in dogs with kidney or liver disease because of the risk of side effects.

-The most significant safety issue is stomach acid suppression.
-Stomach acid serves many useful functions, so long-term use may cause vitamin B12 deficiency.
+The most significant safety issue is the risk of stomach acid suppression.
+Stomach acid performs many useful functions, and long-term use of omeprazole may lead to vitamin B12 deficiency.
 Reduced stomach acid also produces an environment conducive to infections.
-Due to this factor, omeprazole is considered a safe dog medication when administered daily for four weeks.
+For these reasons, omeprazole is considered a safe dog medication when used short-term, usually once daily for four weeks.

 Side effects of omeprazole in dogs